benedictjohannes/webUploader/README.md

-# webUploader
+# Still Unusable: Under Development

-Enabling quick local file upload, remote file upload (HTTP + cURL), download and file management with minimal permission footprint.
+My purpose is creating a PHP uploader that enables quick local file upload, remote file upload (HTTP + cURL), download and file management with minimal permission footprint.
 The project is designed to be deployed on shared web hosting where quick file sharing is needed.

 ## Planned Feature List ##